kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 <button id="getHTMLFile">Load the HTML file</button>
 <div id="textTarget"></div>
 {% endprism %}
-Add a button with an id of `getHTMLFile` directly above `<div id="textTarget">`.
+We added a button tag with an id of "getHTMLFile" directly above `<div id="textTarget">`.
+Clicking on this button loaded the contents of an HTML file inside the div tag.
 {% prism javascript %}
 // sample11/scripts.js
 $("#getHTMLFile").click(function(){
   $("#textTarget").load("articleName.html");
 });
 {% endprism %}
-Bind the jQuery `click` method to the button we just added and have it run a callback function when it's clicked.
-The function will run the `load`-based code in the previous example.
+We bound the jQuery `.click` method to the button we just added and had it run a callback function when clicked.
+The function ran the `.load` code in the previous example.
 <a name="jquery-reusable-button-code"></a>
 <h5 class="h5-guide">Create reusable code for multiple buttons with .load</h5>
 We used [plain JavaScript to create separate buttons to "AJAX in" different content](#multiple-ajax-buttons "Go to "Multiple buttons with AJAX functionality").
 But [using plain JavaScript to create a shared function to load in content](#reusable-button-code "Go to "Create reusable code for multiple buttons") was more efficient (<a href="/samples/ajax-tutorial-samples/sample12/" target="blank">view the example</a>):